Toloka/docs/en/template-builder/templates/content-moderation.md

   {% endcut %}

-- [helper.if](../reference/helper.if.md): The component displays an interface element after a specific response is selected.
+- [helper.if](../reference/helper.if.md): Displays an interface element after a specific response is selected.

   {% cut "Show code" %}